mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2012/2012-08-08-jangle-java-synchronization/index.md

 ---
-title: "Jangle Java: Synchronization"
+title: 'Jangle Java: Synchronization'
-date: "2012-08-08"
+date: '2012-08-08'
 categories:
-  - "java"
+  - 'java'
 ---

 This tutorial is a continutation of the '[Jangle Java: Upload & Load](http://maxrohde.com/2012/08/08/jangle-java-upload-load-data/)' tutorial.
 Make sure to follow the steps of this tutorial first before doing this one.

 This tutorial shows the synchronization capabilities of the appjangle Java client.
 In particular, the well known producer-consumer scenario is applied on the simple pizza parlor data defined in the upload & load tutorial.

-You can find the source code of the completed tutorial on github: [V\_JangleJavaShort\_Synchronize.java](https://github.com/mxro/onedb-examples/blob/master/src/main/java/one/examples/z_articles/V_JangleJavaShort_Synchronize.java).
+You can find the source code of the completed tutorial on github: [V_JangleJavaShort_Synchronize.java](https://github.com/mxro/onedb-examples/blob/master/src/main/java/one/examples/z_articles/V_JangleJavaShort_Synchronize.java).

 ## Step 1: Define the Producer